jss367/jss367.github.io/_posts/2022-09-30-siamese-network-tutorial-with-fastai-evaluation.md

 <style>
     /* Turns off some styling */
     progress {
-        /* gets rid of default border in Firefox and Opera. */
+        /* gets rid of the default border in Firefox and Opera. */
         border: none;
         /* Needs to be in here for Safari polyfill so background images work as expected. */
         background-size: auto;